CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Background

 \subsection{Sustainable Data Centers}

-In addition to their long-standing emphasis on improving energy efficiency through PUE\footnote{Power Usage Effectiveness (PUE) is the ratio of the total amount of energy used by a data center to the energy delivered to computing.} reductions, cloud data centers have recently begun to focus on reducing their carbon footprint~\cite{Acun2022AHA, Radovanovic2021CarbonAwareCF}.
-This can be achieved by reducing operational greenhouse gas (GHG) emissions measured in gCO2eq/kWh, also known as Scope 2 emissions \cite{ghg}, resulting from electricity use, as well as by reducing embodied carbon---Scope 3 emissions---that arise during the manufacturing of data center hardware (e.g., servers).
+In addition to their long-standing emphasis on improving energy efficiency by reducing their PUE,\footnote{Power Usage Effectiveness (PUE) is the ratio of the total energy used by a data center to the energy used for computing.} cloud data centers have recently begun to focus on reducing their carbon footprint~\cite{Acun2022AHA, Radovanovic2021CarbonAwareCF}.
+This can be achieved by reducing operational carbon emissions measured in \unit{\gram CO2eq\per\kilo\watt\hour}, a.k.a.
+Scope 2 emissions~\cite{ghg}, resulting from electricity use, as well as by reducing embodied carbon---Scope 3 emissions---that arise during the manufacturing of data center hardware (e.g., servers).
 Our work focuses on reducing Scope 2 emissions.
 Cloud platforms have little direct (Scope 1) emissions, and optimizing embodied carbon of computing workloads is beyond the scope of this paper.